el1n/OpenWRT-package-softether/README.md

 SoftEther VPN for OpenWrt
 =
+**This nosha0 branch is not compatible with other SoftEther VPN binaries.**

 Your router is if ar71xx, You do not need build steps.
 You can get binary package from http://b.mikomoe.jp/.